 You might encounter lousy riding skills

-Your caring, sharing road.cc doesn't like to do anyone down, but none of us was born with the ability to ride safely in a group; it's a skill – or a series of skills – usually developed by first riding with a few mates and/or on club rides.
+Your caring, sharing road.cc doesn't like to do anyone down, but none of us were born with the ability to ride safely in a group; it's a skill – or a series of skills – usually developed by first riding with a few mates and/or on club rides.

 Check out 6 tips for riding in a group